Have you been asking yourself, what is window jamb? If yes, and you’re planning on hiring a window installer, this comprehensive read is for you.

 Obviously, if you don’t know the answer to the question, what are window jambs, and you always outsource specialized work like this, get a window installation contractor right from the start.
 You’ll have to pay more than if you did it yourself, but it’ll take less time, and you can be sure of the quality of the work—provided you investigate reputable window installers.

+Every time you open a window, dirt dust, water, and debris, often accumulates on the windowsill and other parts of a window.
 The dirt builds up over time and becomes a breeding ground for bacteria and that omnipresent mold.
 The claggy dirt makes opening and closing the window increasingly difficult, and when you apply too much force, the window could fall out of its frame.

 - Vacuum each jamb to get rid of loose debris, including dirt on window screens and the sill.